24 Nov 4 Workout Strategies You Can Use Right Now

 Here’s a quick review as we wrap up.

-Hope this helps and make sure you have your strategy in place right now for the weeks ahead and beyond.
+Hope this helps and make sure you have your strategy in place to keep you moving forward.

 What strategy will you use?